HoudiniGraphql/houdini/README.md

 - Generated types
 - Customizable error handling (coming soon)

-At it's core, Houdini seeks to enable a high quality developer experience without compromising runtime bundle size.
+At its core, Houdini seeks to enable a high quality developer experience without compromising runtime bundle size.
 Like Svelte, Houdini shifts what is traditionally handled by a bloated runtime into a compile step that allows for the generation of an incredibly lean GraphQL abstraction for your application.